David Kirby (journalist): Evidence of Harm

 Evidence of Harm (2005) explores the controversies surrounding thimerosal-containing vaccines (TCVs), and whether TCVs have contributed to the apparent increase of autism, ADHD, speech delays, and other developmental disorders in the United States.
 In the book, Kirby profiled the parents of autistic children, including the founders of anti-vaccination group SafeMinds.
 Among those profiled were Sallie Bernard, Lyn Redwood, Mark Blaxill, Albert Enayati, Heidi Roger, and Liz Birt.

 The autism-vaccine link has been firmly discredited.
 Vast population studies have shown there to be no link between vaccines (including those containing thiomersal) and autism.
 The original paper by Andrew Wakefield that started a media firestorm and led to fears of vaccination amongst parents has been discredited and research by journalist Brian Deer showed the data used in the paper to be fraudulent.

 British Medical Journal review

+In May 2005, Evidence of Harm was reviewed negatively in the British Medical Journal, receiving one out of four stars.
+Reviewer Michael Fitzpatrick made the following statements: